Footsteps across the Linyanti: Our full report

-- The ‘Young Explorers’ programme offers flexible family safari holidays based at an exclusively booked camp in Botswana’s Linyanti area.
-Children and adults can learn bush skills like identifying animals and their tracks from experienced guides who specialise in family safaris.
+- The ‘Young Explorers’ programme offers flexible family safari holidays at an exclusive camp in Botswana’s Linyanti area.
+Children and adults can learn bush skills like identifying animals and their tracks from guides who specialise in family safaris.

 - Footsteps Across the Linyanti is one of just a handful of true walking safaris in Botswana.
 Explore this wilderness area of foot with the help of your knowledgeable and experienced guide who will interpret and bring to life every aspect of the bush.

 - Minimum age is ten years.
 Although these walking safaris will sometimes accept children as young as 10, we don’t recommend them for children younger than 16 years.

 - In saying that, it is possible to book a specially designed family safari programme called “Young Explorers".
 This allows families exclusive use of the camp where children are kept busy and entertained by the very experienced guiding staff (who specialize in these family tours), led by Omphile Kaluluka.

-Additionally, this package is also available at Footsteps Across the Delta and upon request the Young Explorers can be combined with a number of other Ker & Downey run camps, such as Shinde Enclave, which can also be booked for exclusive use, allowing for the family to experience the diverse areas of the Delta and the Linyanti while having either Paul or Omphile as their exclusive guide throughout.
+Additionally, this package is also available at Footsteps Across the Delta and upon request the Young Explorers can be combined with a number of other Ker & Downey run camps, such as Shinde Enclave, which can also be booked for exclusive use, allowing for the family to experience the diverse areas of the Delta and the Linyanti while having Omphile as their exclusive guide throughout.